Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

 - **Discrete Structures**:
-  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct discrete structure (e.g., a number, set, multi-set, or sequence) and then:
+  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct discrete structure (e.g., a number, set, sequence, dictionary, or tree) and then:
-    - Implement it and integrate it into a correct, well-tested, and well-documented Python program of between one hundred and five hundred lines of code.
+    - Implement it and integrate it into a correct, well-tested, and well-documented Python program of consisting of between one hundred and five hundred lines of code.
     - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new data type.
-  - Given the formal definition of a discrete structure, the learner will correctly translate it into a Python function, bearing in mind the ways in which the working Python function may diverge from the formal definition due to implementation concerns related to computational costs and storage overheads.
+  - Given the formal definition of a discrete structure, the learner will correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due to, for instance, implementation concerns related to computational costs and storage overheads.
-  - Given the formal definition of a discrete structure and its implementation as a Python function, the learner will correctly describe its properties, demonstrate and verify those properties through testing, and explain how the it is similar to and different from other discrete structures.
+  - Given the formal definition of a discrete structure and its implementation as a Python program, the learner will correctly describe its properties, demonstrate and verify those properties through testing, and explain how it is similar to and different from other discrete structures.

 - **Mathematical Functions**:
-  - Leveraging their understanding of higher-order functions, lambda functions, and generating functions, the learner will, given a problem statement involving discrete structures:
+  - Leveraging their understanding of higher-order functions, lambda functions, and generating functions, the learner will, given a problem statement involving discrete structures, be able to:
     - Translate the formal notation and equations used in the problem statement to an algorithm that describes, in a step-by-step fashion, how to solve the problem.